Lakshmanwadhwani/Galaxy-Integrated-variant-analysis/index.md

 ## Exome Analysis Pipeline
 The work commences when we input our exome resequence data and map the sequence reads to the Hg19 genome.
 The task of mappig is accomplished using the **BWA** tool.
 Next PCR artifacts and duplicates removed using **Picard**.
 Once this is completed the **Varscan** utility is used to call variants (Indels & SNP's).

+## Transcriptome Analysis Pipeline
+During this step RNA-seq data is used as the primary input.
+The **TopHat** utility is then used to map the reads and **Varscan**used to midentify gene fusions and call other variants.**Cufflinks** is used quantify gene expression and the results fed into the variant analysis pipepline